 ATWATER — This year's Atwater Threshing Days will feature a machine dating back to the turn of the century: a steam engine.

-Also new at this year’s Threshing Days will be a church on the show grounds.
-The church was built with many reclaimed pieces, including a steeple and stained glass windows from a church in Rosendale.
+Longtime festival-goers will notice a new addition to the grounds this year as well.
+A church, modeled to reflect the early 1900s, was recently completed.
+It was built with many reclaimed pieces, including a steeple and stained glass windows from a church in Rosendale.
 A service will be held at the new church at 8 a.m.
 Sunday.

-The event goes from 8 a.m. to 5 p.m.
+The festival, which is located 1 1/4 miles east of Atwater, goes from 8 a.m. to 5 p.m.
 Saturday and Sunday.
 Admission is $5 for adults and free for children 12 and under.
 Food will be available on the grounds, including a Lions pancake breakfast at 7:30 a.m.
 Sunday.

 For more information on this year's Atwater Threshing Days, visit atwaterthreshingdays.net or call Bosch at 320-796-2393.